Baked Tomatoes Provençal

 - Salt and freshly ground pepper to taste

 Preheat the oven to 375 degrees.

 Cut the tomatoes in half.
 Scoop out just the seedy pulp, and reserve it for another use.
-Arrange the tomatoes in a shallow 8- or 9-inch square baking dish.
+Arrange the tomatoes in a shallow baking dish large enough to hold them securely.

-Bake for 15 minutes, or until the tomatoes are tender but still retain their shape.
-Serve warm.
+Bake for 15 to 20 minutes, or until the tomatoes are tender but still retain their shape.
+Serve warm or at room temperature.

 - Explore lots more summer tomato recipes.